devendranaga/linux-systems-programming-with-c/syslogd.md

 The syslogs are also called system logs and are stored under `/var/log/` with a common name of either `syslog` or `messages`.

-With the systemd in the latest linux operating systems, the functionality of syslogd is faded.
+With the systemd in the latest linux operating systems, the functionality of syslogd has faded.
 However, the syslogd is still an important gem in the embedded environment.

 With different operating systems providing the same syslog API behavior and support the syslog API may become generic and portable.